daniraro/Scrip/README.md

     end
 end)

--- Concrete Prestige otimizado spawn(function()
+-- Concrete Prestige
+spawn(function()
     while wait(0.1) do
         if _G.scriptEnabled and concreteEvent then
-            for i = 1, 5 do -- Múltiplas tentativas
+            for i = 1, 5 do
                 pcall(function()
                     concreteEvent:FireServer()
                     stats.concretePrestiges = stats.concretePrestiges + 1